musings with a white house gardener

-If he’s terribly busy he might even ask you to lend a hand with the gardening.
+If Mr Ousley is terribly busy when you arrive for your walk, he might ask you to actually lend a hand with the gardening.
 You do travel with your gardening tools, don’t you?

 Stephen Spotswood (click here for bio), an award-wining DC playwright, wrote the lovely, poetic script for Mr. Ousley.
-It makes you almost feel the growth of the country during it’s early years.
+His beautiful words make you almost feel the growth of the country during it’s early years.

 Click here for Walk Schedules and Pricing

 For More Facts About John Ousley Click Here